PlutoZhang/Zowe-docs/topics/zoegettingstarted.md

      ftp <userID@ip.of.zos.box>
      ```

-     **Note**: When you use FTP, do not transfer the PAX file in txt mode because this will corrupt the contents of the PAX file.
-Instead, switch to binary file transfer mode by issuing the following command:
+     **Note**: When you use FTP, switch to binary file transfer mode by issuing the following command:

      ```
      bin